rbhachu/smartbrain-frontend-jwt/README.md

 REACT_APP_AWS_LAMBDA=https://vqvvli950h.execute-api.us-east-1.amazonaws.com
 ```

-<i>* To deploy SmartBrain locally, you will also need to download the SmartBrain Back-End Server Repo and install it too.<br>
+<i>* To deploy SmartBrain locally, you will also need to download the SmartBrain Back-End Server Repo and install it too.
 Full instructions on how to do this are included in the repo readme file.<br>
 Back-End Server Repo Link: https://github.com/rbhachu/smartbrain-backend-jwt</i>
 </p><br>